Rocket League Auriga Series: Dingo Hitbox, Items & Details

 Here’s how to unlock the Rocket League Dingo and Auriga Series Items.

 You can purchase items from the Rocket League Auriga series, such as the Rocket League Dingo, as blueprints or in the Item Shop.
-Once you get a blueprint, you can build it with credits.
+Once you get a blueprint, you can it with credits.
 Alternatively, these items will appear in the Rocket League Item Shop in the coming weeks.
 Sound good?
 Yeah, right?
 Okay, I’m off to play Rocket League then.
 Have fun with the Rocket League Auriga series and the new Dingo vehicle.
 Oh, and as always – eat a pizza.

 Rocket League Explained – Car-football for Dummies